jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 The first definition is more relevant to JavaScript.
 A module is a unit of code which provides some cohesive reusable functionality.
 It might export a class or a group of functions.
 But whatever it contains should be closely related.
-In a similar fashion to classes in OO languages (like Java or C#) modules in javascript allow us to build up complex applications from smaller simpler components.
+In a similar fashion to classes in OO languages (like Java or C#) modules in JavaScript allow us to build up complex applications from smaller simpler components.

 A module in JS allows the author to import the dependencies of the code they define - i.e. the modules on which the